webforj/webforj-documentation/docs/introduction/tutorial/project-setup.md

 ## Project structure

-each representing a specific stage of the app’s development.
+The project is broken into four discrete directories, each representing a specific stage of the app’s development.
 These steps allow you to see how the app evolves from a basic setup to a fully functional customer management system.

 Inside the project folder, you’ll find four subdirectories, each corresponding to a step in the tutorial:

 ```
-webforj-demo-application/
-  step-1/
-  step-2/
-  step-3/
-  step-4/
-  LICENSE
-  Readme.md
+webforj-demo-application
-  .gitignore
+│   .gitignore
+│   LICENSE
+│   README.md
+│   tree.txt
+│
+├───1-step-one
+├───2-step-two
+├───3-step-three
+└───4-step-four
 ```

 ### Running the app